 The heart is surrounded by a flexible two-layered membrane called the pericardium.
 The two layers are separated by a thin slick of fluid that allows the layers to glide easily over each other.
-The role of the pericardium includes keeping the heart in place and protecting it from infection.
+The role of the pericardium includes keeping the heart in place and protecting it from infection and friction.

 Pericarditis is inflammation of the pericardium, which causes its two layers to rasp and rub against each other as the heart contracts and relaxes.
 The symptoms may be similar to those of heart attack and include chest pain and abnormal heart rhythms.
 Men aged between 20 and 50 years are most at risk.

 - constrictive pericarditis